 Write Your Novel From The Middle: A New Approach for Plotters, Pantsers and Everyone in Between

 Instead of plotting out linear, start from a crucial decision point in the middle of your story, made by your main character, and write forward and back from here.
-You have cut the writing stretches in half, kept your focus tighter and boy, do you learn a lot about your character and how well you know, or don’t know them, when composing this precious moment.
+You have cut the writing stretches in half, kept your focus tighter and boy, do you learn a lot about your character and how well you know, or don’t know them, when composing this precious moment. - Keep the center in saying just enough

 Write what you need to and let things breathe in the reader’s imagination.
 Guide them to the water but let them sip it!
 Don’t spiral out of control with excess, blurring the center of the dialog, scene, story, character motivation.